AlexeiakaTechnik/Use-Ajax-Security-alarm-sensors-as-a-Automation-Triggers-in-Home-Assistant/README.md

 ### 💡 Example Automations & Use Cases               <sub>[⬆️ Back to Table of Contents](#table-of-contents)</sub>
 <!-- Share your actual real-life automation use cases with AJAX + Home Assistant.
 Possible examples: - Auto-lights on intrusion - Notification to phone when alarm armed/disarmed - Mode switching based on alarm state Keep it clean and to the point. --> <!-- Also mention you’ve documented dashboard integrations elsewhere, with links to your dashboard article. -->

 To expand usage of our AJAX system I have preapared a few examples of automations.
-Some of them may or may not be used by me in my setup at the moment ;)
+Some of them may or may not be used by me in my setup at the moment.
+Those are just obvious examples, but you can integrate AJAX devices in your smart home setup however you like!
+Just treat them as individual/grouped(depends on group setup in AJAX) sensors with a number of states.
+Like binary door/windows sensors for DoorProtect or motion detectors for MotionProtect.

    * **Example 1 - ✨ Smart TTS Welcome Automation (with multi-sensor verification)**:
    Assumes we have an Entryway with: